deafnv/file-server-api/www/config.md

 ---
 label: Configuration
+icon: gear
 order: -1
 ---

 ### Config File Setup

 Make a copy of `config-template.yaml` and rename it `config.yaml`, then populate it as you see fit.

+!!!
+If database is enabled and running for the first time, run `npm run migrate` to migrate the database schema.
+!!!

 ### Template